 Season 2 of the FX’s series serves as a prequel to the events in the first season and takes place in the Minnesota in 1979.
 The overarching season storyline centers on events surrounding the character of Rye Gerhardt, son of the matriarch of the Gerhardt crime family.
 These include the investigation of a triple homicide connected to Rye, as well as a married couple’s cover-up of Rye’s hit-and-run death.

-Hunters is one of the newest 70s-era TV series on our list, having just premiered its first ten-episode series this February 2020.
-Amazon has yet to announce whether it will be renewed for a second season following mixed reception, criticism, and some polarizing reviews, but the mix of historical fact and fiction may be up your alley.
+Hunters is one of the newest 70s-era TV series on our list, having premiered its first ten-episode series February 2020.
+But despite mixed reception, criticism, and some polarizing reviews Amazon renewed the series for season 2, so, if you love a mix of historical fact and fiction then Hunters may be right up your alley.

 Inspired by real Nazi hunters and events surrounding the discovery of the US government’s Operation Paperclip, Hunters reveals the secret plans of Nazi war criminals to establish a Fourth Reich in America.
 Meyer Offerman, a Holocaust survivor and leader of the Hunters, and Jonah Heidelbaum band together following the death of Heidelbaum’s grandmother to bring justice to the escaped Nazis and “thwart [their] new genocidal plans”.

 Mrs. America (2020)

 As we mentioned, as much as equality and the fight for it was on the rise during this decade, no movement for progress ever goes unopposed.
 Hulu’s Mrs. America unfolds a strong political narrative that holds its legacy even until today.